bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/labs/_index.md

 We expect you to do the exercises anyway and hand in a lab report.

 ### I have another problem!
 Talk to us!
-You can even do it anonymousely on Moodle.
+You can even do it anonymously on Moodle.